philipyoo/backbeat/docs/lifecycle.md

   * We may consider adding more types of operations in the future

-Periodically (every minute in the current default settings) the internal consumer of the object tasks topic publishes its current committed offset and the latest topic offset in zookeeper under `/[chroot_path]/lifecycle/run/backlog-metrics/...`, to let the conductor know the size of the backlog.
+Periodically (every minute in the current default settings) the internal kafka consumer of the object tasks topic publishes its current committed offset and the latest topic offset in zookeeper under `/[chroot_path]/lifecycle/run/backlog-metrics/...`, to let the conductor know the size of the backlog.

 ### Message formats